If you have ever holidayed in Austin, Texas, and have tried Franklin's Barbecue, then you know their brisket is the best.

 The Franklin Brisket Recipe

-Now that you have chosen the perfect brisket, and you have expertly trimmed it so that it cooks evenly and stays moist, you can now start smoking your brisket to create a delicious meal!
+Now that you have chosen the perfect brisket and expertly trimmed it so that it cooks evenly and stays moist, you can start smoking your brisket to create a delicious meal.

 1. Equipment Needed

-To make a Franklin brisket, there are a few materials required that you should try and buy beforehand to make the process easier when you begin making the brisket.
+To make a Franklin brisket, there are a few materials required that you should try and buy beforehand to make the process more manageable when you begin making the brisket.

 The equipment required for this recipe includes: